taylorkpotter/Github-Mobile/README.md

-##Github Mobile
+#Github Mobile

 ![alt tag](Github2Go/ss.png)
 =====

-#### This is a simple project learning to setup Github OAuth and do a few basics API calls.
+This is a simple project demonstrating how to setup Github oAuth.
+Features include:

+- Github authentication
+- Load current authenticated user's repository list
+- Search for repositories and load them in a web view
+- Search for usernames and load their profile pages in a web view